MitaliShah/diary-app-vanillaJS/README.md

 ## About this project:

-This project is part of scrimba front end path.
+This is a simple diary.

 ## Functionality: